SSWConsulting/SSW.Rules.Content/rules/craft-and-deliver-engaging-presentations/rule.md

 ::: good

-**Figure: Good example -a well prepared presentation with an excellent delivery.**
+**Figure: Good example - A well prepared presentation with an excellent delivery.**

 :::